Starefossen/docker-ruby-node/README.md

 probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
 Based on Debian distribution.

+`starefossen/ruby-node:slim`

+Reduced version of `latest` image.

 `starefossen/ruby-node:alpine`

-This is the smalles image possible.
+This is the smallest image possible.
 It is based on the Alpine Linux base image.

 ## Default Locale